 kidney problems - little or no urination, blood in your urine, swelling, rapid weight gain;

-low magnesium - dizziness, fast or irregular heart rate, tremors (shaking) or jerking muscle movements, feeling jittery, muscle cramps, muscle spasms in your hands and feet, cough or choking feeling; or
+low magnesium - dizziness, irregular heartbeats, feeling jittery, muscle cramps, muscle spasms, cough or choking feeling; or

 new or worsening symptoms of lupus - joint pain, and a skin rash on your cheeks or arms that worsens in sunlight.